 - representing registered investment advisors during the course of numerous on-site inspections by the SEC’s examination staff.

 Awards & Accolades

-- Recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the areas of white-collar crime and government investigations, 2013
+- Recognized as a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the areas of white-collar crime and government investigations, 2013 and 2014

 - Recognized in New York Super Lawyers, 2011 and 2012

 - Profiled by BNA’s Securities Regulation & Law Report.

 - Participated in a panel on Insider Trading Developments at the 2014 New York City Bar CLE Conference “Hot Topics in SEC Enforcement: The SEC Gets Tougher,” March 21, 2014